While the Billy Boils (film): 1916 Play Version

+Film Production

 Smith shot and edited the film from July to August 1921 in and around Windsor and Redclay in New South Wales.
 His assistant director was Phil K. Walsh, who later directed two Australian films, Around the Boree Log and The Birth of White Australia.
 Lawson himself appears in a brief prologue.

 Lawson had given all copyright in his work to Angus & Robertson, but its principal, George Robertson, agreed the money for the rights to the movie should go to Lawson, which became the author's main source of income in the last years of his life.